rajkstats/AOL-Exploratory-Data-Analysis/README.md

  - Stickiness of users on websites will indicate relevance of search queries
  -  Session length is seen as a more accurate alternative to measuring page views
  - Sessions per user can be used as a measurement of website usage

+ *Defining Session : more than 30 minutes between events is a new session *

  ![relevant queries ](aol_visualization/relevant_queries.PNG)